MLOps-essi-upc/taed2-ML-Alphas/README.md

 The test dataset contains 1,280 examples and 5,637,447.08 bytes.
 Nevertheless, its distribution is the following: 49.5% of Non_Demented cases, 35.9% of Very_Mild_Demented, 13.4% Mild_Demented and 1.2% of Moderate_Demented.

 #### Metrics
-We will use precision, recall, F1-score and area under the ROC curve (AUC-ROC) in order to appropriately deal with the imbalanced dataset.
+We will use accuracy.
+Nevertheless, it would be interesting to also analyze metrics such as precision, recall, F1-score and area under the ROC curve (AUC-ROC) in order to appropriately deal with the imbalanced dataset.
+This will be done in the following sessions.

 #### Results